snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/ssh access winscp.md

 ## Install both WinSCP and PuTTY

+These software are open source and free for personal use.
+They provide **portable** programs, which means you can download it and run the program without installation, friendly to university/company computers where you cannot install program by yourself.

+### WinSCP

 WinSCP, as its name shows, "<u>Win</u>dows <u>s</u>afe <u>c</u>o<u>p</u>y", is only responsible for copying files to or from the server.
 It relies on the server to have "SFTP service".
 SFTP stands for "Secure file transfer protocol".

+Use [this link to download WinSCP](https://winscp.net/eng/downloads.php).
+If you cannot install software, find the "Portable executables" download, and unzip it to any location that you choose and have access to store program.

+WinSCP is essentially just a program allowing you to copy files from and to the server, you need PuTTY to connect to the shell environment of the server.

+### PuTTY

 PuTTY is the actual SSH client.
 WinSCP can setup the same connection configuration for PuTTY and can call PuTTY from its GUI.

 For Leiden University provided computers, please find the latest version of both software in the software centre, install all of them.

-For your own computer, you can download and install PuTTY either by downloading an installer from [PuTTY official website](https://putty.org) or from Windows Store (Windows 10 and later).
-For WinSCP, the only free option is download an installer from its [official website](https://winscp.net/).
+For your own computer, you can download and install PuTTY either by downloading an installer from [Windows Store](https://apps.microsoft.com/store/detail/putty/XPFNZKSKLBP7RJ) (Windows 10 and later) or from [PuTTY official website](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+If you cannot install softwares on your computer, find "Alternative binary files", from the last one "putty.zip", download the zip file of corresponding architecture (usually 64-bit x86).
+Otherwise, you can just use the installer (package files).

+If you downloaded "putty.zip", unzip it to a location you know, make sure you can execute putty.exe in the archive.

 ## Determine your network location